 When investors ask for at least a 3 to 5-year track record, it is partially about the manager’s ability for consistency of trading and risk management.
 However, the investor also wants to see how capable the manager is at running a business.
 The manager may have a great strategy, but if they can’t operate a business properly, investors may not invest.
 Both the front and back offices need to be sound.
 Sometimes new managers focus on the strategy and don’t realize the need to have an organized back office.

 Obtaining Institutional Investors

 Once the firm begins to grow, there is often a point when they determine how to take the firm to the next level.
 One of these moments occurs when they decide to raise assets in the institutional investor space.
-I’ve found many emerging managers don’t realize both the time and resources needed to invest in the firm before they can get an allocation from an institutional investor.
+I’ve found many emerging managers don’t realize both the time and resources needed to invest in the firm before getting an allocation from an institutional investor.

-The capital is not just about capital for the investments, but as any business; they need the operating capital to run the day to day operations of the business such as payroll, rent, technology, marketing and paying vendors.
+The capital is not just about capital for the investments, but like any business; they need the operating capital to run the business’s day-to-day operations such as payroll, rent, technology, marketing, and paying vendors.
 Is there enough operating capital to run the business for the first few years?
 If the investor feels the manager is operating on a very tight budget, they may not invest.

-In summary, the manager should realize it is a slow process to raise funds and they have to develop a long term strategy, care of all day to day operations, be willing to invest in their business and realizing many parts overlap into business development.
+In summary, the manager should realize it is a slow process to raise funds, and they have to develop a long-term strategy, care of all day-to-day operations, be willing to invest in their business, and realize many parts overlap into business development.